 Factoring Services to Fit Your Business

 Factor Finders, LLC provides comprehensive funding solutions for any business in need of more working capital.
 We support all types of businesses, ranging from start-ups to large corporations with competitive invoice factoring services.

 Slow-paying customers can hurt small companies that rely on consistent cash flow.
 When money is held up in unpaid invoices, other operations such as funding payroll, hiring new employees, paying taxes, and expanding marketing efforts are often placed on hold.
 That’s where invoice factoring services can help.
 Invoice factoring (also known as accounts receivable factoring) enables small business owners to secure the cash flow necessary for continued growth.

 What is Invoice Factoring?

 Invoice factoring is an alternate financing solution for small businesses.
 Instead of waiting 30, 45, 60+ days for customers to pay, invoice factoring companies will issue a cash advance for your unpaid invoices within 24 hours.
-The factoring company is buying your invoice, so it’s not a loan.
+Unlike a loan, however, the factoring company buys your invoice to quickly provide the cash you need.
 It’s simply a way to get paid faster for the products and/or services you’ve provided.
 The process is simple.

 Factoring can be used as either a short-term or long-term financing option.
 Some businesses prefer to use it short-term in order to get through seasonal cash flow ups and downs.
 Others may factor invoices over a longer period, especially if they have a few regular clients who pay on extended terms.